 An Art Historical Fiction Book About Marc Chagall “The Bridal Chair”

 The author Gloria Goldreich tells the story of Moishe Shagal, better known as Marc Chagall and his family.
-The story of Marc Chagall is told through the eyes of the artist’s daughter, Ida.
-This novel takes you through Chagall’s complicated life journey.
+Marc Chagall story is told through the eyes of the artist’s daughter, Ida, taking you through Chagall’s complicated life journey.

 We read about his modest childhood roots in Jewish Vietsbk, Russia (now Belarus).
 Later we find the Chagalls in their new life in avante garde Paris.
 In the backdrop, we note the insidious growing antisemitism of the 1930s.
 Chagall and his family are lucky and flee just in time to New York city during the Second World War.
 In his later years, Chagall returns to his beloved France, a lives his final years in a small village called Saint Paul de Vence.

 In the Bridal Chair, Goldreich describes some major historical moments, taking the reader through French-Jewish-American history from the 1920s to the 1950s.
 We encounter the Russian Revolution, World War Two and Nazi occupied Europe.
 In addition, the author takes the reader to bohemian Paris in the 1920s, the thriving art epicenter of Europe.